Arwin-S/neuralink-challenge-submission/README.md

 - `decode.cpp`
 - `include/autoencoder.h`
 - `include/serialize.h`

 The models I trained (in PyTorch) are in the `models/` directory.

 The rest of the code are third-party libraries.

-The data can be downloaded from `https://content.neuralink.com/compression-challenge/README.html`
+The public dataset can be downloaded from `https://content.neuralink.com/compression-challenge/README.html`

 ## Setup and Build